daviddalpiaz/r4sl/02-r-intro.md

 ##  [69]  69  70  71  72  73  74  75  76  77  78  79  80  81  82  83  84  85
 ##  [86]  86  87  88  89  90  91  92  93  94  95  96  97  98  99 100
 ```

+TODO: change to mpg$cty, discuss what the results mean

 ### Central Tendency {-}